-An existing home is more likely to be located close to town in a neighborhood with mature trees, established schools, and a deeply-rooted community.
+Existing home is more likely to be located close to town in a neighborhood with mature trees, established schools, and a deeply-rooted community.
 As a result, you may find the neighborhood’s trajectory to be more predictable than an up-and-coming area.

-But the amenities may be lacking and the infrastructure dated when compared to newer communities.
-And while some homebuyers love the charm and eclectic feel of an older neighborhood, others prefer the sleek and cohesive look of a newer development.
+But the amenities may be lacking and the infrastructure is dated when compared to newer communities.
+And while some homebuyers love the charm and eclectic feel of an older neighborhood, others prefer the sleek and cohesive look of newer development.

 Are you a DIY enthusiast, or do you prefer a low-maintenance lifestyle?
 Set realistic expectations about how much time, effort, and money you want to devote to maintaining your next home.

 When you build a home, everything is brand new.
 Therefore, in the first few years at least, you can expect less required maintenance and repairs.
 A 2019 survey found that millennials’ homebuying regrets often came down to maintenance issues, rather than other concerns.7 So if you would rather spend your weekends exploring your new neighborhood than fixing a leaky faucet, you may be happier buying a turnkey build.